 Understanding the subsurface environment and quantifying the key uncertainties are the key to an accurate prediction of reservoir production.
 Production forecasts of oil, gas and water are key inputs to surface facilities design, economic evaluation and development decisions.
 Cubes3 provides Reservoir Engineering advice and support in the key areas described below.

 Reservoir fluid samples and Pressure Volume Temperature (PVT) relationships are needed to establish reservoir fluid properties.
 The composition of reservoir fluids is a critical part of the data required to design wells and facilities.
-PVT data also provide the key input information required to calculate Volumes of oil and gas in the reservoir (STOIIP and GIIP) and generate production profiles.
+PVT data also provide the key input information required to calculate Volumes of Oil and Gas initially present in the reservoir (STOIIP and GIIP) and generate production profiles.

 Pressure Transient Analysis (PTA)